mag1024/bosch-alarm-mode2/README.md

 A async Python library for interating with Bosch Alarm Panels supporting the "Mode 2" API.
 Theoretically, the following models support this protocol: Solution 2000/3000, B4512/B5512, B8512G/B9512G.
-In practice, this library has only been tested with B8512G, and support for additional panels will probably require additional development.
+In practice, this library has only been tested with B8512G and the Solution 300, and support for additional panels will probably require additional development.
 PRs welcome!

-(Home Assistant users interested in an integration that is known to work with Solution 3000 can check out [this](https://github.com/sanjay900/solution3000-home-assistant) project.)

 Supported features:
 - Retrieving area and point status